usq logo

 • UPC5013 Creating Credible Content

 In order to be eligible to apply credit to a program you must first meet all program admission requirements and successfully complete four UniSQ UpSkill courses from the same course stack.
+The combined stack of Microcredentials can be used to apply for unspecified credit towards a program, provided the program rules allow it.
+To apply credit, you must first meet all of the program admission requirements and there must be elective space within the program and approval from the Program Director.

 ProficientUPC5014